Humanitarian Reinstatement

-If the worst happens and the family member who sponsored your humanitarian visa has passed on, your petition will be automatically revoked by USCIS.
-In the event of a petitioner’s death, you need someone who can help you establish your case and remain in the United States for the full term outlined in your humanitarian parole’s conditions.
+If the worst happens and the family member who sponsored your humanitarian visa has passed on, USCIS may automatically revoke your petition.
+In the event of a petitioner’s death, you need someone to help you establish your case and remain in the United States for the full term outlined in your humanitarian parole’s conditions.
 That’s where Martinez Immigration comes in.

 Handling the Death of Petitioner